This page outlines process for upgrading from:

 sudo service influxdb start

-7. Confirm that your metastore data are present.
+7. Confirm that your metastore data is present.

 The 0.13 output from the queries